vacp2p/rfc/content/docs/rfcs/26/README.md

 data            = flags payload-length payload padding [signature]
 ```

-### Asymmetric encryption

-Asymmetric encryption uses the standard Elliptic Curve Integrated Encryption Scheme (ECIES) with SECP-256k1 public key.
-For more details, see the section below on ECIES encryption.

-### Symmetric encryption

-Symmetric encryption uses AES-256-GCM for [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption).
-The output of encryption is of the form (`ciphertext`, `tag`, `iv`) where `ciphertext` is the encrypted message, `tag` is a 16 byte message authentication tag and `iv` is a 12 byte initialization vector  (nonce).
-The message authentication `tag` and initialization vector `iv` field MUST be appended to the resulting `ciphertext`, in that order.
-Note that previous specifications and some implementations might refer to `iv` as `nonce` or `salt`.

 ### Signature

 Those unable to decrypt the envelope data are also unable to access the signature.